 If you are suffering from sensitive teeth, you had better see your dentist.
 A dentist can identify one of the following factors which lead to your toothache.
 Depending on the environmental conditions, your dentist may recommend:

-A Pain Relief Toothpaste for Sensitive Teeth: After using this toothpaste for several times, the pain related to sensitive teeth vanishes.
+A Pain Relief Toothpaste for Sensitive Teeth: After using this toothpaste several times, the pain related to sensitive teeth vanishes.
 There is a variety of this toothpaste in drugstores.
 Ask your dentist which toothpaste is more effective for you.

-Fluoride: Your dentist may use fluoride for the sensitive parts of your teeth in order to relief the pain and strengthen your tooth enamel.
+Fluoride: Your dentist may use fluoride for the sensitive parts of your teeth in order to relieve the pain and strengthen your tooth enamel.
 They may prescribe different kinds of fluoride for home use so that you take it at regular intervals.

 Using Anesthetic Dressings: Sometimes unprotected roots can be treated by putting dressings on the surface of those roots’ sensitive parts.
 Doing this procedure may require local anesthesia.